 During June 2016 we asked you all to nominate your favourite GNOME extensions and, awesome folks that you are, you did exactly that!

-Having sifted through the hundreds of GNOME extensions you sent in I’ve compiled this: a list of the best GNOME extensions for use on Ubuntu 18.04 LTS, 19.10 and later.
+Having sifted through the hundreds of GNOME extensions you sent in I’ve compiled this: a list of the best GNOME extensions for use on Ubuntu 18.04 LTS or later.

 The Best GNOME Extensions

 1. Dash to Dock

 Dash to Dock takes the GNOME Dash — the ‘favourites bar’ that appears on the left-hand side of the screen in the Activities overlay — and transforms it into a desktop dock.